 - Not a full meal replacement

-6. Pedigree Puppy Soft Wet Dog Food Variety Pack
+6. Pedigree Puppy Soft Wet Food Variety Pack

-- No added sugar or artificial flavors for a cleaner diet
+- No added sugar or artificial flavors: Focuses on wholesome nutrition

-Compared to single-flavor wet foods, this pack prioritizes variety and flexibility.
-The main tradeoff is a higher cost per serving and the need to manage multiple pouches.
+Compared to single-flavor wet foods, this pack offers more variety and flexibility.
+The tradeoff is a shorter shelf life once opened and higher cost per serving.

 - No artificial flavors